mjm522/ROS_melodic_nvidia_conda/README.md

 # Steps

-A script is given to install steps 1 to 5.
+A script is given (in the scripts folder) to install steps 1 to 5.
 So if you are fresh Ubuntu install just run `$pre-install.sh`.
 To manually install follow the steps 1 to 5.
 If installing with the pre-install script, jump to step 6.

 0) Clone this repository and `cd` to the directory.